-If you bring your own parts, shops can only warranty their own labor, meaning they would re-install something that weren’t installed properly, but they wouldn’t cover the parts you’d sourced within the warranty.
+If you bring your own parts, shops can only warranty their own labor.
+This means they would re-install something that weren’t installed properly, but they wouldn’t cover the parts you’d sourced within the warranty.
 Here’s another way to look at it, courtesy of Bob Chandler, Bonded Transmission & Auto Repair’s service advisor: “Would you bring your steak to the restaurant and ask them to cook it?”
 Sure, you could buy a steak yourself for much less than you’d pay for it at a restaurant, which would never allow you to bring your own.
 They wouldn’t be able to confirm its freshness, and might be worried you’d complain about the taste, when they never would have served you that type of steak in the first place.

 If a shop had installed a part that you had bought, and that part failed and caused an accident, the shop could be held legally liable.
-Matt Weber, owner of Clark’s Car Care, explained that a court will almost always rule against an auto-repair business, saying it shouldn’t have installed a customer-supplied part whose performance it couldn’t guarantee.
+Matt Weber, owner of Clark’s Car Care, explained that a court will almost always rule against an auto-repair business.
+They would say it shouldn’t have installed a customer-supplied part whose performance it couldn’t guarantee.
 Why does that matter?
-Many shop owners have poured their life savings into their businesses, and the liability for installing a part you had purchased, in order to save a few bucks, isn’t worth that risk to a business owner’s personal and professional livelihoods.
+Many shop owners have poured their life savings into their businesses.
+The liability for installing a part you had purchased, in order to save a few bucks, isn’t worth that risk to a business owner’s personal and professional livelihoods.
 For that reason alone, many shops will decline installing customer-bought parts.
 It’s unfair to blame them for not wanting to take the risk of installing the parts you’ve purchased.

-Automotive repair businesses invest a great deal of money into diagnostic equipment, and into employing and continuing education for their technicians.
-Unless you’re mechanically inclined, and are able to pinpoint the exact issue, to determine what’s wrong with your car, or why your check-engine light is on, your vehicle is best left in skilled hands to first determine what’s wrong, and next determine which part or parts will need replacing.
+Automotive repair businesses invest a great deal of money into diagnostic equipment.
+They also prioritize continuing education for their technicians.
+Unless you’re mechanically inclined, you likely won’t be able to pinpoint the issue.
+When there’s a sounds coming from some unknown location, or when your check engine light is on, your vehicle is best left in skilled hands.
+They’ll be much more accurate in determining what’s wrong, and which part(s) will need replacing.

-- It’s a hassle.
+It’s a Hassle

-Parts supplier representatives receive training on the latest technology, and have the advantage of receiving real-world performance and warranty information from shop owners and operators.
+Parts supplier representatives receive training on the latest technology.
+They have the advantage of receiving real-world performance and warranty information from shop owners and operators.
 The relationship that your local auto-repair business has with its parts supplier is an advantage that the average vehicle owner wouldn’t likely have after having glanced at a couple of automotive forums.
 Here’s an example of Tuan, a vehicle owner who had requested OEM (original equipment manufacturer) parts for his Subaru.
 The shop owner had recommended a part that performs better an longer than his vehicle manufacturer’s parts.

-Sufficiently convinced that your auto parts and labor work should be performed by a skilled technician?
+Are you sufficiently convinced that your auto parts and labor work should be performed by a skilled technician?
 Openbay can help you to compare, book and pay for service with a local auto repair business.
 Drive safely!